salsa-rs/salsa/book/src/tutorial/ir.md

 This would mean that we have to re-execute those parts of the code that depended on `f.body` (but not those parts of the code that depended on the body of _other_ functions).

-Apart from the fields being immutable, the API for working with a tracked struct is quite similar to an input:
+Apart from having no setters, the API for working with a tracked struct is quite similar to an input:

-- You can create a new value by using `new`: e.g., `Function::new(&db, some_name, some_args, some_body)`
+- You can create a new value by using `new`: e.g., `Function::new(&db, some_name, some_name_span, some_args, some_body)`
 - You use a getter to read the value of a field, just like with an input (e.g., `my_func.args(db)` to read the `args` field).

-### id fields
+### Identity fields and tracked fields

-To get better reuse across revisions, particularly when things are reordered, you can mark some entity fields with `#[id]`.
+To get better reuse across revisions, particularly when things are reordered, Salsa uses identity fields to match structs created in one revision with structs created in another.
+Fields without an annotation are **identity fields**.
-Normally, you would do this on fields that represent the "name" of an entity.
+Normally, identity fields represent the "name" of an entity.
-This indicates that, across two revisions R1 and R2, if two functions are created with the same name, they refer to the same entity, so we can compare their other fields for equality to determine what needs to be re-executed.
+If two functions are created with the same values for their identity fields in two revisions, Salsa considers them the same entity and can compare their other fields to determine what needs to be re-executed.
-Adding `#[id]` attributes is an optimization and never affects correctness.
+Fields annotated with `#[tracked]` do not affect the struct's identity, so their values can change when the struct is recreated in a later revision.
+Salsa tracks reads of each `#[tracked]` field separately.
+The choice of identity fields affects reuse, not correctness.
 For more details, see the [algorithm](../reference/algorithm.md) page of the reference.

 ## Interned structs